 The new Iraqi Premier League season is just a few days away and clubs have been adding to their squads all summer in an attempt to improve their team ahead of the 15th September start to the campaign.
 Here, we look at each of the 20 clubs competing for the trophy and assess their chances of glory, giving our prediction for where each team will finish.
+Click on the name of any club if you want to learn about their team!

 Best ever finish: 6th (1974/75)